gfranko/amdclean/README.md

 ## How it works

-amdclean uses Esprima to generate an AST (Abstract Syntax Tree) from the provided source code, estraverse to traverse and update the AST, and escodegen to generate the new standard JavaScript code.
-There are a few different techniques that amdclean uses to convert AMD to standard JavaScript code:
+AMDclean uses Esprima to generate an AST (Abstract Syntax Tree) from the provided source code, estraverse to traverse and update the AST, and escodegen to generate the new standard JavaScript code.

+**Note:** If you are interested in how this works, watch this [presentation](https://www.youtube.com/watch?v=XA8_hZfVecI) about building Static Code Analysis Tools.

+Here are a few different techniques that AMDclean uses to convert AMD to standard JavaScript code:

 ###Define Calls